vinayGudi/high-and-low-value-of-stock-price-pridiction/README.md

 # high-and-low-value-of-stock-price-pridiction
-This project helps to pridict the high and low price that the stock been traded in the particular day using some machine learning techniques and with the help Azure of labs
+This project helps to pridict the high and low price that the stock been traded in the particular day using some machine learning techniques and with the help Azure  labs

 Sample Data adviced to use is :-